sredman/hassio-repository/README.md

    [![Add the add-on repository to your Home Assistant instance.][addon-add-repo-badge]][addon-add-repo]

 2. Click on ADD to complete adding the repository.
-3. Browse the Add-on Store for the section `miguelangel-nubla Home Assistant Add-ons` and install the add-on you need.
+3. Browse the Add-on Store for the section `sredman Home Assistant Add-ons` and install the add-on you need.

 ## Add-ons provided by this repository